sustglobal/dev-center/jekyll/_docs/sea-level-rise.md

 ---
 layout: doc
 title: Sea Level Rise
 subtitle: Global mean sea level increased by approximately 20cm in the past century, with 1 meter or more of rise expected by 2100.
-The major physical impacts of rising seas include coastal flooding, erosion of beaches, saltwater intrusion into aquifers, inundation of fertile deltas, and loss of biodiversity in marshes and wetlands.
+The major physical impacts of rising seas include coastal flooding, erosion of beaches, saltwater intrusion into aquifers, inundation of deltas, and loss of biodiversity in marshes and wetlands.
 date: 2023-01-01
-lastmod: 2023-08-20
+lastmod: 2023-08-21
 author: TB
 tags:
 - data